-Orange County has been my home for a year now and it’s still hard to believe that this scenic area just south of Los Angeles is where I get to call home.
+Orange County has been my home for a year now and it’s still hard to believe that this scenic Southern California region just south of Los Angeles is where I get to call home.
 Known for its famously gorgeous beaches and home to Mickey Mouse, the OC also has a lot of culturally rich cities inland where you can spend the day on a delicious food crawl.
 One of my favorite things is the more relaxed vibe down here, where you can escape from the bustle of LA.
-From beach towns to favorite food spots, here are the best places to go in Orange County.
+From beach towns to favorite food spots, here are the top things to do in Orange County.

 Disneyland is the main attraction here and is worth spending a day (or two) being filled with childhood nostalgia in the main park and Disney California Adventure.
 Spend the day exploring distant lands like Galaxy’s Edge or the whimsical Cars Land.
 Seek out ALL the treats: dole whip, churros, Mickey Mouse pretzels, and that highly addictive popcorn to name a few.
 I’m not a Disney diehard, but still managed to convince myself that I needed an Annual Pass now that I live 30 minutes away.
 I have no regrets.

 Just outside the parks, Downtown Disney that has places like Salt & Straw ice cream and Sprinkles cupcakes, as well as World of Disney, where you can pick up souvenirs.
 The Disneyland Hotel is a great alternative to grab drinks at Trader Sam’s Enchanted Tiki Bar or grab a Loco Moco Burrito at Tangaroa Terrace for brunch.